davidmoten/rxjava2-jdbc/README.md

 Tuple support
 -----------------
-When you specify more types in the `getAs` method they are matched to the columns in the returned result set from the query and combined into a `TupleN` instance.
+When you specify more types in the `getAs` method they are matched to the columns in the returned result set from the query and combined into a `Tuple*` instance.
 Here's an example that returns `Tuple2`:

 ```java
 Database db = Database.test();